jwaliszko/ExpressiveAnnotations/README.md

-﻿#ExpressiveAnnotations<sup><sup><sup>[annotation-based conditional validation]</sup></sup></sup>
+﻿#<a id="expressiveannotations-annotation-based-conditional-validation">ExpressiveAnnotations <sup><sup><sup>[annotation-based conditional validation]</sup></sup></sup></a>

 <sub>**Notice: This document describes latest implementation.
 For previous concept (version &lt; 2.0) take a look at [EA1 branch](https://github.com/JaroslawWaliszko/ExpressiveAnnotations/tree/EA1).**</sub>

 ExpressiveAnnotations is a small .NET and JavaScript library, which provides annotation-based conditional validation mechanisms.
-Given RequiredIf and AssertThat attributes allow to forget about imperative way of step-by-step verification of validation conditions in many cases.
+Given `RequiredIf` and `AssertThat` attributes allow to forget about imperative way of step-by-step verification of validation conditions in many cases.
 This in turn results in less amount of code which is also more condensed, since fields validation requirements are applied as metadata, just in the place of such fields declaration.

-###What is the context behind this implementation?
+###<a id="what-is-the-context-behind-this-implementation">What is the context behind this implementation?</a>

 Metadata, in general, is awesome.
-Declarative validation, when [compared](README.md#declarative-vs-imperative-programming---what-is-it-about) to imperative approach, for me seems to be more convenient in many cases.
+Declarative validation, when [compared](#declarative-vs-imperative-programming---what-is-it-about) to imperative approach, for me seems to be more convenient in many cases.
 Clean, compact code - all validation logic defined within the model scope.
 Simple to write, obvious to read.

-###RequiredIf vs. AssertThat - where is the difference?
+###<a id="requiredif-vs-assertthat---where-is-the-difference">RequiredIf vs. AssertThat - where is the difference?</a>

 * `RequiredIf` - if value is not yet provided, check whether it is required (annotated field is required to be non-null, when given condition is satisfied),
 * `AssertThat` - if value is already provided, check whether the condition is met (non-null annotated field is considered as valid, when given condition is satisfied).

-###What are brief examples of usage?
+###<a id="what-are-brief-examples-of-usage">What are brief examples of usage?</a>

-For comprehensive examples, take a look inside chosen demo project:
+If you're interested in comprehensive examples, take a look inside chosen demo project:

 * [**ASP.NET MVC web sample**](src/ExpressiveAnnotations.MvcWebSample),
 * [**WPF MVVM desktop sample**](src/ExpressiveAnnotations.MvvmDesktopSample).